-?
-Moving house has proven to be one of the most stressful events a person can endure.
+Moving has proven to be one of the most stressful events a person can endure.
 There’s so much to do, from picking up household items to transporting large pieces of furniture.
 There’s added stress if you’re moving with your pets .
 The unexpected activity and new environments can make a pet stressed and anxious too.
+Choice of moving companies should also be factored into all equations

 1. Keep Them in a Safe Area